-Dario Franchitti and the rest of the IndyCar drivers and crews are still getting a handle on their new cars with the season opener a month away.
+BIRMINGHAM, Alabama – Dario Franchitti and the rest of the IndyCar drivers and teams are still in the homework phase a month from the season opener, getting a handle on new cars that are deemed safer and swifter.

-IndyCar also won't have double-file restarts on the three fast ovals at Indianapolis, Texas or Fontana in another change designed to make the sport safer.
-That became a huge priority after last season ended with the death of Dan Wheldon in Las Vegas.
+IndyCar has also said double-file restarts won't be used at Indianapolis, Texas or Fontana in another change designed to make the sport safer.

 "It's just safety to me," driver Will Power said.
 "At Indianapolis, it was just insanity the speed we were doing with the double-file restart on that front straight.

 The series will also experiment with three 30-lap qualification heats at Iowa, which both Dixon and Power think will be "pretty cool."

 "It's a sport that's very competitive but it's also a show, and it's got to be interesting for people to watch," Dixon said.
 "We're going to do our best to put on a great show.
 I think the heat race idea sounds pretty cool.
 It's nothing that we've ever done before.
 I remember doing it in Go-Karts when I was like 8 years old.
 I think it'll be fun, and definitely be a huge show (pre-race) Friday for the people in Iowa."

 The predominant issue leading up to the season has been safety, though, in a high-speed sport regrouping from tragedy.